-The Cloud computing abstractions supported by this infrastructure and the architecture we have used to implement these abstractions are described in detail in [16].
+The Cloud computing abstractions supported by this infrastructure and the architecture we have used to implement these abstractions are described in detail in [26].
 The architecture is shown in Figure 1.
-A partial implementation of the architecture (the VEEM layer), which we have used in our experimental evaluation described below is publicly available from OpenNebula.org.
-It is also included from release 9.04 in the Ubuntu Linux distribution.

-RESERVOIR relies on generally available virtualisation products, such as Xen [7] or VMWare [19] .
+RESERVOIR builds upon generally available virtualisation products and hypervisors.
 The lowest layer of the RESERVOIR architecture is the Virtual Execution Environment Host (VEEH).
 It provides plugins for different hypervisors and enables the upper layers of the architecture to interact with heterogeneous virtualisation products.
 The layer above is the Virtual Execution Environment Manager (VEEM), which implements the key abstractions needed for Cloud computing.
-A VEEM controls the activation of virtualised operating systems, migration, replication and de-activation.
+A VEEM controls the activation of virtualised operating systems, migration, replication and deactivation.
 A VEEM typically controls multiple VEEHs within one site.
 The key differentiator from other Cloud computing infrastructure is RESERVOIR's ability to federate across different sites, which might be implementing different virtualisation products.
 This is achieved by cross-site interactions between multiple different VEEMs operating on behalf of different Cloud computing providers.
 This supports replication of virtual machines to other locations for example for business continuity purposes.
 The highest level of abstraction in the RESERVOIR architecture is the Service Manager.
 While the VEEM allocates services according to a given placement policy, it is the Service Manager that interfaces with the Service Provider and ensures that requirements (e.g. resource allocation requested) are correctly enforced.
 The Service Manager also performs other service management tasks, such as accounting and billing of service usage.